Named Top Lawyers in Las Vegas by Greenspan Media Group/Vegas, Inc., & Desert Companion

 What we Charge for Trusts, Will and Deeds:

-Our office will be glad to consult with you.
-We charge a $100 consultation fee which can be applied to your trust, will, deed or other estate planning service.
-Our standard fee is $775 for a trust, pour over will, declaration of trust, health care power of attorney, and deed transferring one item of Nevada real estate into the trust.
+If you call us on the phone we will be glad to spend a little time without charge discussing your situation, what we recommend, and what our services will cost.
+Our standard fee is $800 for a trust, pour over will, declaration of trust, health care power of attorney, and deed transferring one item of Nevada real estate into the trust.
 This price is the same for one person or a couple if the husband and wife estate plans are the same.
 Our standard fee for a will is $200 for one person or $250 for husband and wife if their estate plans are the same.
-Our standard fee for a Nevada deed is $275 for the first and $175 for each additional deed.
+(However, we will charge more for complicated Wills but won't do that without discussing the price in advance with you.)
+Our standard fee for a Nevada deed is $300 for the first and $200 for each additional deed.
 (These fees include the regular recording fees.)
-But if we do a trust for you, the first Nevada deed (transferring property into the trust) is free except for an $18 recording fee and each additional Nevada deed transferring property into the trust is $75 plus $18 for recording.
+But if we do a trust for you, the first Nevada deed (transferring property into the trust) is free except for a $40 recording fee and each additional Nevada deed transferring property into the trust is $75 plus $40 for recording.

 (Occasionally, we have a situation in which it makes sense to do more than one trust.
 For example, suppose a Husband and Wife married late in life and had no children together but each has adult kids by a prior marriage and each came to the marriage with their own property.
 They might in this situation have three sets of property or wealth: What the wife brought into the marriage and has kept separate, what the husband brought into the marriage and has kept separate, and their community property consisting of earnings during the marriage.
 In this situation we might do three trusts, one for the wife's separate property to go to her children, one for the husband's separate property to go to his children, and one for their common property.
 In this situation we would charge $500 for each trust after the first one.